Understanding De Facto Relationship Requirements for Partner Visa Applications

 2. Nature of the Household

-This is about how you organize your daily life together.
+This is about how you organise your daily life together.

 Shared Residence: Utility bills (gas, electricity, internet) or rates notices addressed to both of you.